 The First Foresters narratives present us with a veritable feast of firsts.
-The first fish brought to Crater Lake.
+We learn of the first fish brought to Crater Lake.
 The first underground water storage in the United States.
-The first design for a Pulaski.
-The narratives also invite us to witness spectacular, sometimes little known or overlooked moments and events in American history, moments that provide a kaleidoscopic peek at an America long gone but retrievable through words and images like the one above.
+The first design for a Pulaski fire shovel/ax.
+The narratives also invite us to witness spectacular, sometimes little known or overlooked moments and events in American history, moments that provide a kaleidoscopic peek at an America long gone, and individuals long forgotten, but which are made retrievable through words and images like the one above.

-Ranger Jesse W. Nelson, who served with the United States Forest Service for some 44 years, retiring as superintendent of the San Joaquin Experimental Range in Colorado, provides us with many remarkable observations and adventures.
-He recalls his impetus for joining the Forest Service in his narrative entitled "My Early Days in the Forest Service:"
+Ranger Jesse W. Nelson served with the United States Forest Service for 44 years and retired as superintendent of the San Joaquin Experimental Range in Colorado.
+His narrative, "My Early Days in the Forest Service," provides us with remarkable observations, adventures and his impetus for joining the Forest Service.

 Nelson, it seems, was frequently driving four footed creatures from one place to another.
 On page 16 of his 21 page narrative, we learn that he was responsible for shipping elk from here to there: